ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 # Introduction {#introduction}

-An organisation or individual may publish Application Programming Interfaces (APIs) to encourage requests for interaction from external parties.
+An application may publish Application Programming Interfaces (APIs) to encourage requests for interaction from external parties.
 Such APIs must be discovered before they may be used - i.e., the external party needs to know what APIs a given publisher exposes, their purpose, any policies for usage, and the endpoint to interact with each API.
 To facilitate automated discovery of this information, and automated usage of the APIs, this document proposes:

 - a well-known URI {{WELL-KNOWN}}, 'api-catalog', encoded as a URI